pviswana/W251/homeworks/hw05/readme.md

 ### In part 2, you can also specifiy the learning rate using the flag --learning_rate.
 How does a low --learning_rate (part 2, step 4) value (like 0.001) affect the precision?
 How much longer does training take?

 ### How about a --learning_rate (part 2, step 4) of 1.0?
 Is the precision still good enough?
+* When the learning rate was set to 1.0 the accuracy dropped to 0.4986

 ### For part 2, step 5, How accurate was your model?
 Were you able to train it using a few images, or did you need a lot?
+* I got an accuracy of 0.9542.
+I used a nominal set of images not a whole lot.